Dg analogues of the Zuckerman functors and the dual Zuckerman functors I: Introduction

-Before starting our arguments, we summarize some notations.
-Throughout this paper, we assume that there exists a sufficiently large strongly inaccessible cardinal and fix a Grothendieck universe $\cU$.
-Let $k$ be a ($\cU$-)small commutative ring, and we assume that $k$ is an algebraically closed field of characteristic $0$ (or $k$ is the field $\bC$ of complex numbers) in the subsections 2.4, 2.5 and 3.3.
-We also let $\bZ$ denote the ring of integers.
-For an object $X$ of a category, let $id_X$ denote the identity map of $X$.
+Throughout this paper, we assume that there exists a sufficiently large strongly inaccessible cardinal, and fix a Grothendieck universe $\cU$.
+We freely omit the terminology ``$\cU$-small'' for rings and modules as usual.
+Let $\bZ$ denote the ring of integers.

+For an affine group scheme $K$ over a commutative ring $k$, its coordinate ring will be denoted by $\cO(K)$.

+For an object $X$ of a category, let $\id_X$ denote the identity map of $X$.
+If we are given a pair $F:\cC\to\cD$ and $G:\cD\to\cC$ of adjoint functors between categories $\cC$ and $\cD$, we will denote the unit (resp.\ the counit) by $u_X:X\to G(F(X))$ (resp.\ $v_Y:F(G(Y))\to Y$) for each $X\in\cC$ (resp.\ $Y\in\cD$).
+In the following, the subscript $X$ of $u_X$ will be omitted if there is no risk of confusion.
+We will use similar notation for other algebraic structures.